Knee injuries can bring on severe pain, lead to a mountain of medical bills, and can leave a person incapable of working or even walking.

 - Negotiate.
 We have the skills and experience to negotiate with the insurance companies to get our clients a full recovery.

 The personal injury attorney you choose to represent you is equally important.
-When you call Brian White & Associates, PC, here’s what you can expect us to do:
+When you call Attorney Brian White Personal Injury Lawyers here’s what you can expect us to do:

 Our personal injury law firm will work tirelessly to handle your case with care.
 Contact us today for a free case consultation.